tharunm6/tharunm6/README.md

 - 👀 I’m interested in Big Data, Cloud and K8s
 - 🌱 I’m currently learning Cloud and K8s
 - 💞️ I’m looking to collaborate on mini projects
-- 📫 How to reach me at tharunx3@gmail.com
+- 📫 Reach me at tharunx3@gmail.com for colloboration

 <!---
 tharunm6/tharunm6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.